-Although layoffs may have a unique social role as a form of job loss culturally understood as blameless, what is really distinctive about them is that they originate with a change in the circumstances of an employer, rather than a worker.
-The clear centrality of the employer to displacements extends not only to corporations, but also to the public sector, where displacements directly link governmental decisions to patterns of individual mobility and group disparity (Wilson et al. 2012).
+Although layoffs may have a unique social role as a form of job loss culturally understood as blameless, what is really distinctive about them is that they originate with a change in the circumstances-or strategies (Ho 2009, Jung 2016)-of an employer, rather than a worker.
+The clear centrality of the employer to displacements extends not only to corporations, but also to the public sector, where displacements directly link governmental decisions to patterns of individual mobility and group disparity (Zwerling and Silver 1992, Wilson et al. 2012).
 In that sense, displacement connects macro-level changes in economic structure and political economy to the cascade of community and individual consequences that can follow in its wake.